The Android Platform Security Model (2023): Introduction

-\begin{enumerate} \item We motivate and for the first time define the Android security model based on security principles and the wider context in which Android operates.
-Note that the core multi-party consent model described and analyzed in this paper has been implicitly informing Android security mechanisms since the earliest versions, and we therefore systematize knowledge that has, in parts, existed before, but that was not formally published so far.
+\item We motivate and define the Android security model based on security principles and the wider context in which Android operates.
+Note that the core multi-party authorization model described in this paper has been implicitly informing Android security mechanisms since the earliest versions, and we therefore systematize knowledge that has, in part, been discussed only informally as folklore.